3-Fluorophenmetrazine: Pharmacology

-Evaluation of its metabolic pathway revealed N‐oxidation, aryl hydroxylation and subsequent O‐methylation, alkyl hydroxylation, oxidation, and degradation of the ethyl‐bridge yielding the O/N‐bis‐dealkylated metabolite, combinations thereof and further glucuronidation or sulfations.
+Evaluation of its metabolic pathway revealed N-oxidation, aryl hydroxylation and subsequent O-methylation, alkyl hydroxylation, oxidation, and degradation of the ethyl-bridge yielding the O/N-bis-dealkylated metabolite, combinations thereof and further glucuronidation or sulfations.

 Legality

-In the United States, 3-fluorophenmetrazine is not explicitly illegal at the federal level.
-However, on November 16, 2016, it became an illegal substance in the state of Virginia.
-Pursuant to subsection D of § 54.1-3443 of the Code of Virginia, the state Board of Pharmacy designated it as a Schedule I controlled substance, effective through May 10, 2018.
-Although the initial regulatory period has lapsed, during their 2019 legislative session, the Virginia state legislature is set to vote on a bill that would permanently schedule 3-fluorophenmetrazine as an illegal, Schedule I substance, and it is likely that the bill will succeed.
+In the United States, 3-fluorophenmetrazine is not explicitly illegal at the federal level, but may be considered under the federal analogue act if intended for consumption as a structural analog of the Schedule II drug Phenmetrazine, but only if intended for human consumption.

+On November 16, 2016, it became an illegal substance in the state of Virginia.
+As of 2019, it is also a schedule I substance in Virginia.
+The positional isomers of 3-fluorophenmetrazine such as 2-fluorophenmetrazine and 4-fluorophenmetrazine are also illegal under Virginia law, but not federal law.

 Sweden's public health agency suggested to classify 3-Fluorophenmetrazine as illegal narcotic on June 1, 2015.
 It was finally classified on October 15, 2015.

 3-Fluorophenmetrazine is illegal in Switzerland as of December 2015.